Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

 The options outlined above change the way each cell is rendered, but they do not change the underlying geometry of the cells.
 For IDF files we have an additional option.
-IDF cells are horizontal rectangles, and a surface formed by an IDF grid may look strange in the 3d viewer because these rectangles “float” at different elevations(Figure 26 ).
+IDF cells are horizontal rectangles, and a surface formed by an IDF grid may look strange in the 3D viewer because these rectangles “float” at different elevations(Figure 26 ).
 Therefore, an additional option of rendering an IDF grid as triangles was added.
 The corner points of the triangle are the cell-centers of the rectangles, and have the elevation of that rectangle.

+To change the representation of an IDF file, load the IPF file and then right-click on its entry in the explorer bar.
+A context menu appears (Figure 25).
+Choose rectangles or triangles as desired.

 .. image:: screenshots/viewer/image28.png
    :width: 2.1in

-Figure 25: context menu for changing representation of an IDF file
+Figure 25: Context menu for changing representation of an IDF file

 .. image:: screenshots/viewer/image29.png
    :width: 5.4375in
    :height: 2.21832in

-Figure 26: an idf file rendered as rectangles (left) and triangles (right)
+Figure 26: An IDF file rendered as rectangles (left) and triangles (right)

-To change the representation of an IDF file, load the ipf file and then right-click on its entry in the explorer bar.
-A context menu appears (Figure 25).
-Choose rectangles or triangles as desired.

 Working with shapefiles
 -----------------------